caikitlearn/caikitlearn.github.io/_posts/2018-08-19-stirlings-pogs.md

 <br>
 ## A faster exact solution

 Intuitively, the brute force method is inefficient because it considers every single possible 21-tuple.
 We can be smart about counting these tuples to come up with a faster solution; this is the part that required some creative thinking.
-Thanks to a discussion with Professor <a href='https://calebhmiles.github.io/' target='_blank'>Caleb Miles</a>, we arrived at a formal solution.
+Thanks to a discussion with Professor <a href='https://calebhmiles.github.io/'>Caleb Miles</a>, we arrived at a formal solution.

 For brevity, consider a simpler case with 4 unique kinis (labeled ABCD for convenience), and 6 packs to open.
 To begin, start with the $4^{6}$ total tuples, and subtract away the ones where we do not collect all 4 kinds of kinis.